DanOvad/covid-hotspots/cloud-function/README.md

 2. A `requirements.txt` file which represents the python libraries needed to be imported to support the python script.
 3. Any other dependences such as custom modules.

+A Cloud Function represents a virtual machine that is built off a list of requirements and executes lines of code in a serverless environment.
+This means while you can have objects in memory, there is no local disk to write to for temporary file handling.

 ### Script

 ### Requirements.txt
 In order to accurately generate the `requirements.txt` file, it is common practice to create a fresh virtual python environment and import specific dependencies for your scripts.
-This is easily done using either [venv](https://docs.python.org/3/library/venv.html) or [conda](https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/20/conda/).
+This is easily done using either venv, ([like this](https://docs.python.org/3/library/venv.html)){:target="_blank"} or conda, ([like this](https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/20/conda/)).

 Test run the code in the virtual environment to make sure that all requirements have been satisfied.
 This is also a good time to check to make sure that your code does not have any other dependencies such as local data, or other local module references.